-Cubic humid clay samples were molded from clay powder mixed with distilled water at a moisture content of (20%).
+Cubic humid clay samples were molded from clay powder mixed with distilled water at a moisture content of (0.2 kg/kg).
 These homogeneous samples of (1 cm3) approximate dimension were used to determine the evolution of the density with the moisture content.
 They are placed in the convective dryer to reduce their humidity.
 Every five minutes, one sample is taken from the dryer to measure its apparent density.
 The experiment consists on the measurement of the sample weight in air and the corresponding buoyancy force in methanol.
 On the figure 2, is given a photo of the experimental apparatus mounted on a precision balance.

-The corresponding moisture content of the sample is determined by the measure of the humid mass and the dry mass.
-All samples are placed in an oven at $(105^{\circ}C)$ during (24 hours) to eliminate all the humidity.
+The corresponding moisture content of the sample is determined by the measure of the ratio of humid and dry masses.
+All samples are placed in an oven at (105°) during (24 hours) to eliminate all the humidity.